mspci/aufenthaltsangelegenheit/README.md

 ### 2. **Install Firefox** 🌐

-Ensure Firefox is installed on your system.
-If not, install it using:

 ```bash
 sudo snap install firefox
 ```

-If you used `apt` to install Firefox, you'll need to modify the path to the default profile in `main.py:21`.
+If you used `apt` to install Firefox, you'll need to modify the path to the default profile in `main.py:20`.
 Here are the paths to Firefox profiles:

 - Ubuntu (Snap): `/home/$USER/snap/firefox/common/.mozilla/firefox/selenium`